Assertion-Based Optimization of Quantum Programs: Quantum program optimization using assertions

 meaning that $U$ acts as the identity if $A(q,r)$ is satisfied by $\ket{\psi}$. \end{definition}

-\begin{example}{} Continuing the $\ket0$-control qubit example, the triviality condition of the controlled unitary $U^c$ would read $\{c==0\}$ and, if this is satisfied as in the previous example, $U^c$ can be removed from the circuit. \end{example}
+\begin{example}{} Continuing the $\ket0$-control qubit example, the triviality condition of the controlled unitary $U^c$ would read $\{c==0\}$ and, if this is satisfied as in the previous example, $U^c$ may be removed from the circuit. \end{example}

 Therefore, using these two definitions, we can describe and carry out classical constant-folding.
-In order to see that this approach is strictly more powerful in terms of potential for optimization, consider the following example.
+In order to see that this approach is strictly more powerful than classical constant-folding, consider the following example.

 \begin{example}{} Let $\ket{\psi}$ denote the quantum state of a two-qubit quantum computer.
 Initially, $\ket{\psi}=\ket{00}$ and our quantum program consists of two operations: 1) Prepare a Bell-pair and 2) swap the two qubits by applying a Swap gate.
-The Bell-pair preparation routine has $\{q_0 == 0,q_1 == 0\}$ as preconditions and ensures that $\{q_0 == q_1\}$.
+The Bell-pair preparation routine has $\{q_0 == 0,q_1 == 0\}$ as preconditions and ensures that $\{q_0 == q_1\}$ as a postcondition.
 In particular, given that the preconditions are satisfied, the Bell-pair preparation circuit in Fig.~\ref{fig:bellpair} transforms the state $\ket{00}$ to